-Robert serves as a member of the President’s Leadership Council of Jefferson, the largest academic medical center in Philadelphia and recently named 16th on U.S. News & World Report’s 2017-2018 Best Hospitals Honor Roll, a distinction awarded to just 20 hospitals in the U.S.
+Robert serves as a member of the President’s Leadership Council of Thomas Jefferson University, the largest academic medical center in Philadelphia and recently named 16th on U.S. News & World Report’s 2017-2018 Best Hospitals Honor Roll, a distinction awarded to just 20 hospitals in the U.S.

 Robert Smith with Mary Anne Plaatjies van Huffel, President of World Council of Churches (Africa) and peace activist Ela Gandhi, granddaughter of Mahatma Gandhi, at the test site outside Semey, Kazakhstan, where 456 nuclear bombs were detonated.